FOR MY SISTER SKILLFULLY NAVIGATES MENTAL ILLNESS STIGMA

-By Dr. Andrew Strycharski, Director of FIU Film Studies Program
+By Dr. Andrew Strycharski, FIU Film Studies director

 For My Sister, the formally ambitious micro-budget debut feature from Miami-based filmmaker Gabriel Rhenals, tackles the stigma related to mental illness with aplomb.
 Rhenals (who wrote, directed, shot, and edited the picture) navigates emotionally dense terrain with a gentle hand and light touch, providing a film that is both socially useful and surprisingly fun.

 Shot entirely on a Samsung Galaxy S9+, For My Sister begins in a near future where the Reveu company uses time traveling nano-drones to capture video of its clients’ recent past.
 Rhenals uses this premise to present the story of Evie (Stephanie Maltez), who attempts to aid her sister Tris (Cristina De Fatima), who is suffering from a major depressive episode.
 Fearing the stigma related to mental illness, Evie endures a series of tenderly humorous episodes, pretending she is the suffering party while attempting to avoid permanent documentation of a mental illness diagnosis.

 The framing device allows the film to jump chronologically through efficient, snappy scenes.
 The blend of narrative efficiency, compelling plot complications, and sound comic timing are the film’s resounding strengths, and make it easy to watch.
 Maltez plays Evie with just enough nervous energy to convey an older sibling’s overprotective concern, one conditioned by family tragedy related to depression.
 Where supporting performances range from quite good to simply functional, Maltez’s strong work is the hinge that allows the script’s movements between pathos and humor to swing smoothly without ever feeling exploitive or corny.